Eschatologue/CM_wiki/docs/class/wizard/war-mage.md

 ### Level 10: Durable Magic

 The magic you channel helps ward off harm.
-While you maintain :spell-concentration: Concentration on a spell, you have a +2 bonus to AC and all saving throws.
+While you maintain :spell-conc: Concentration on a spell, you have a +2 bonus to AC and all saving throws.

 ### Level 14: Deflecting Shroud